wordofwarning/wordofwarning.org/current/2017-spring/alexander/index.md

 #### Venue + Booking Details
 Date: Thursday 16 February 2017, 6-9pm
 <a href="http://www.whitworth.manchester.ac.uk/visit/gettinghere" target="_blank">Venue: the Whitworth</a>, The University of Manchester, Oxford Road, Manchester, M15 6ER
-<a href="http://contactmcr.com/whats-on/64894-qc17-fk-alexander-i-could-go-on-singing-over-the-rainbow" target="_blank">Tickets: Free to book (via Contact)</a> for entry at 6pm (to 7pm), 7pm (to 8pm), 8pm (to 9pm).
+<a href="http://contactmcr.com/whats-on/64894-qc17-fk-alexander-i-could-go-on-singing-over-the-rainbow" target="_blank">Tickets: Free to book (via Contact)</a> for entry at: 6pm (to 7), 7pm (to 8), 8pm (to 9).
 Box Office (Contact) Tel: 0161 274 0600

 #### Access Information
-Age advisory: ***??***+ (parental/guardian discretion).
-With no interval, this free 3 hour durational performance installation allows audience members to come and go as they please; to have an intense 1-2-1 chorus of *Over the Rainbow* sung (very directly) to you by FK: you'll need to queue in person on the evening to take a (free) numbered ticket for this short intimate experinece.
-The show contains small moments of strobe and noise music; it's not quiet, and earplugs are available on request.
-For specific age and access information please email <mailto:info@habarts.org> or call 0161 232 6086.
+Age advisory: ***TBA***+ (parental/guardian discretion).
+This free durational performance installation allows audience members to come and go as they please over 3 hours.
+To have an intense 1-2-1 chorus of *Over the Rainbow* sung (very directly) to you by FK you'll need to queue in person on the evening to take a (free) numbered ticket for this short intimate experience.
+With small moments of strobe and noise music, it's not quiet and earplugs are available on request.
+For specific age and access information please email <mailto:info@habmcr.org> or call 0161 232 6086.

 #### More
 With live accompaniment from Glasgow-based noise band Okishima Island Tourist Association, FK Alexander sings along to the recording of the last time Judy Garland ever sang *Over the Rainbow*, four months before her death.